sh3llm4g1ck/sh3llm4g1ck.github.io/_posts/python-discord.py-bot-commands/2022-05-07-python-discord.py-bot-commands.md

 # Bot owner only command

 Let's say now that you want a command only for the bot owner.
-We can do that using the `is_owner()` check.
+You can do that using the `is_owner()` check.

 ```python
 @client.command()